ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 **AMIs CREATION**

-The approach used here is "immutable infrastructure".
-To put it simply, we're going to create AMIs with software pre-installed in them and deploy them, instead of provisioning an EC2 instance and then configure it afterward.<br>
+The approach used here is "immutable infrastructure."
+To put it simply, we're going to create AMIs with software pre-installed in them and deploy, instead of provisioning EC2 instances and configure them afterward.<br>
 Using an immutable infrastructure will help us with consistency and deploy time (on top of many other advantages that I’m not going to discuss today).<br>

 To create the AMIs, I've decided to use Packer + Ansible.
 Packer works as follow: